Frequently Asked Questions

 Read full policies here.

-Take all lost and found items to the ObesityWeek Registration Desk.
-After the conclusion of the conference, all lost and found items will be given to convention center security.
+Please take all lost and found items to the ObesityWeek® Registration Desk.
+After the conclusion of the conference, all lost and found items will be given to the convention center security.

 Conference: